 All judging will be conducted using “blind” panels.
 Each entry will be identified by a randomly-assigned registration number.
 Judges will see only that number along with important information needed to properly evaluate the entry, such as style, level of carbonation, level of sweetness, and any special ingredients or processes used in production.

-All Commercial Division entries will be poured out of sight of judges and identified only by registration number.
-Noncommercial Division entries will be poured by the judges themselves and identified only by a random registration number; in the event of a shortage of stewards, judges will pour samples for themselves.
+Commercial Division entries will be poured out of sight of judges and identified only by a random registration number.
+Noncommercial Division entries will also be poured out of sight of judges and identified only by a random registration number; in the event of a shortage of stewards, judges will pour samples for themselves.
 The bottles will have no identifying marks aside from the random registration number assigned to that entry.

 Judges will be a combination of cider industry professionals, cider experts, sensory analysis experts, experienced BJCP and non-BJCP judges, and select members of the media.